 I don’t have a specific number of times you should or shouldn’t reach out to your customers.

 But I’ve got a question you can ask yourself when it comes to the frequency, context, and style of your communication with your customers -

 Does this specific communication add value to your customer’s experience?

 If it adds value, awesome!

 If not, take a look at things and adjust as needed.

-Maybe a different kind of message would add value, or maybe you need to communicate the same message at a different time or through a different channel for it to add value to the customer experience.
+Maybe a different kind of message would add value, or perhaps you need to communicate the same message at a different time or through another channel for it to add value to the customer experience.

 What are some of the things you should have open communication about with your customers?